On the Complexity of Offline Reinforcement Learning with $Q^\star$-Approximation and Partial Coverage: Bounding the Decision Complexity

-The bound \pref{eq: regularization bound11} implies $1/\epsilon^2$ sample complexity, which is the first for this setting.
-To achieve this, the key technique is a new \emph{second-order performance difference lemma} for regularized RL (\pref{lem: SO PDL}).
+\pref{thm:regular-dec} together with $\max_{f\in\calF_\conf} D^{\pi^\star}_\av(f\|M^\star)\lesssim C^{\pi^\star}/n$ (\pref{lem: BC case} or \pref{lem: weight case}) implies $\sqrt{C^{\pi^\star}/n}$ suboptimality gap, which provides the first $1/\epsilon^2$ sample complexity for this setting.
+To achieve this, the key technique in proving \pref{thm:regular-dec} is a new \emph{second-order performance difference lemma} for regularized RL (\pref{lem: SO PDL}).
 In the unregularized case, performance gaps between $\pi^\star$ and $\pi_f$ are usually controlled by \emph{first-order} divergence such as $D_{\mathrm{TV}}(\pi^\star\| \pi_f)$.
 In contrast, regularization introduces curvature that allows a \emph{second-order} divergence.
 Specifically, we show $J(\pi^\star) - J(\pi_f) \lesssim \E_{s \sim d^{\pi^\star}}\left[\Breg_{\psi}(\pi_f, \pi^\star; s)\right]$ where the right-hand side scales quadratically with the policy difference.
 While \cite{uehara2023offline} also studies regularized MDP, they bound the performance gap under the unregularized reward, and only achieves $1/\epsilon^4$ sample complexity.
 In addition, we remove their $\poly(|\calA|)$ dependence and accommodate more general offline distributions.
 A detailed comparison with \cite{uehara2023offline} is provided in \pref{app:regularized-proof}.